THREE BRIDGES PARK

 history of this park

 On Saturday, July 20, 2013, Three Bridges Park opened to the public with a dedication and family celebration.
-It is the largest new park developed in Milwaukee in decades and marks the continued transformation of the Menomonee River Valley into an asset for families, children, fishers, hikers, bikers, boaters, businesses and employees in the area.
+It is the largest park developed in Milwaukee in decades and marks the continued transformation of the Menomonee River Valley into an asset for families, children, fishers, hikers, bikers, boaters, businesses, and employees in the area.